Bifidobacterium longum

 What is the recommended dosage of Bifidobacterium longum?

-The clinically studied dose for Bifidobacterium longum is 1–10 billion CFU/day; 1714 strain studies use 1 billion CFU/day for psychobiotic effects.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 1–10 billion CFU/day; 1714 strain studies use 1 billion CFU/day for psychobiotic effects Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: Generally well-tolerated; safe with extensive history of use Initial mild gas or bloating in some users (1–2 weeks) Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, Bifidobacterium longum is well tolerated at studied doses.
+Reported effects can include: Generally well-tolerated; safe with extensive history of use Initial mild gas or bloating in some users (1–2 weeks) It may also interact with some medications.
+Bifidobacterium longum is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Antibiotics — separate by 2+ hours Generally no significant interactions with medications including SSRIs (psychobiotic effects do not appear to interact with prescription antidepressants) Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Antibiotics — separate by 2+ hours Generally no significant interactions with medications including SSRIs (psychobiotic effects do not appear to interact with prescription antidepressants) If you take prescription medication, check with a pharmacist or doctor before using it.